vbrunschot/Write-Ups/HackTheBox/Timelapse/README.md

 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Timelapse/assets/6.png">

 We have cracked the password using the rockyou wordlist.
-I found [documentation](https://www.ibm.com/docs/en/arl/9.7?topic=certification-extracting-certificate-keys-from-pfx-file) how one could extract the private key and certificate from a pfx file.
+I found [documentation](https://www.ibm.com/docs/en/arl/9.7?topic=certification-extracting-certificate-keys-from-pfx-file) how one can extract the private key and certificate from a pfx file.

 Extract the private key: